Reopen the Cheltenham to Kingham railway line ONLY when East West Rail is completed

 The viaduct at Dowdeswell has been demolished so a new structure will be required.

-Sandywell Tunnel nearby requires examination and extensive works are needed to cross Sandywell Park.
+Sandywell Tunnel nearby requires examination and re-commissioning and extensive works are needed to cross Sandywell Park.

 New bridges would be required to carry nearby roads across the railway at Notgrove and Stow-on-the-Wold.